JSAbrahams/mamba/README.md

     def disconnect(mut self: ConnectedMyServer) => self.is_connected := false

-type ConnectedMyServer isa MyServer when self.is_connected type DisconnectedMyServer isa MyServer when not self.is_connected
+type ConnectedMyServer: MyServer when self.is_connected type DisconnectedMyServer: MyServer when not self.is_connected
 ```

 Notice how above, we define the type of `self`.